Skip to main content

 Requirements to receive a Parent PLUS Loan:

-• You must be the student's biological or adoptive parent or the student's stepparent if the biological or adoptive parent has remarried at the time of application.
+• You must be the student's biological or adoptive parent, or the student's stepparent listed on the FAFSA.

 • Your child must be a dependent student who is enrolled at least half-time at a school that participates in the Direct Loan Program.